yjfox/yjfox.github.io/experience.md

 - Maintained over 10+ business accounts
 - Set up LAN services for commercial business customers
 - Tackled operation system problems encountered by customers

+###Business Manager of ISO (International Student Organization)
+####University of Pittsburgh
+#####10/2013 ~ 04/2014
+- The purpose of this organization is to provide a forum for the international students at iSchool to express and exchange views, ideas and opinions.
+To promote fellowship among the international students. - Responsible for technical issues (website)
+- Responsible for financial budget, organizing group activities and events